samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 ***Protected Mount.*** Attack rolls against the mount have Disadvantage.

-***Secure Rider.*** You can’t be dismounted against your will.
+***Secure Rider.*** You can't be dismounted against your will.
 This property is suppressed while you have the [Incapacitated](/sources/dnd/free-rules/rules-glossary#IncapacitatedCondition) condition.

 ### [Scarab of Protection](/magic-items/9228997-scarab-of-protection)